-Saw-Whets, Barred, Long-Eared and Great-Horned Owls
+Saw-Whets, Long-Eared and Great-Horned Owls

 Shakespeare, the Bar(re)d of Central Park

 The first owl I saw in Central Park was a saw-whet, in April 2013.
 The next time I heard about an owl in the park was July 2013, when one was spotted high in a pine in the Pinetum.
 When I was told the owl's name, in my head I spelled it "B-A-R-D," and wondered why I couldn't find a reference to a "bard owl."
 I finally figured out it was a barred owl, which made more sense.
 But I still think of this owl as the "poet" of the owls.
+Barred owls now have their own page on this site, but I give you one photo here.

 Great Horned Owls